natebrunelle/2910/markdown/b+means.md

-B       OK          competent in all major topics   able to to well, though review recommended C       Caution     sufficient to function          it'll be challenging, but possible with review D       Danger!     minimal competence              you'll probably fail F       No way      insufficient                    you're definitely not ready
+B       OK          competent in all major topics   able to to well, though review recommended C       Caution     sufficient to function          it'll be challenging, but possible with review D       Danger!     minimal competence              you'll probably fail F       No          insufficient                    you're definitely not ready

 # How do we combine repeated assessments?